shuboxio/shubox.js/README.md

 ## What does this do?

 The Shubox mission is to take the tedium and boilerplate out of the web-based file storage and image manipulation story.
-After signing up for a shubox account and setting our js library up on your website(s) you will be able to:
+After creating your Shubox account, and setting our js library up on your website(s), you will be able to:

 * Upload to S3, "the internet's ftp server", **_directly_ from the web browser**.
 * Manipulate and transform images and videos after they are uploaded -